How to Find a Lost Life Insurance Policy: Complete Checklist for [2024] + YouTube Video

 Insurance Agents:

 If you can find out which insurance agent your relative was using, you might hit the nail on the head.
-The insurance agent can help you get a policy copy and file a death claim.
-The agent the deceased used will be the best life insurance policy locator you can work with if he sold the policy in question.
+Your insurance agent can help you get a policy copy and file a death claim.
+The agent the deceased used will be the best life insurance policy locator you can work with if they sold the policy in question.

 Income Tax Returns:

 Everyone usually has many old income tax returns stuffed away somewhere.
-If the policy in question were a whole life or universal life policy, they would have paid interest which should show up on an income tax return.
-Your loved ones accountant could be a big help in your life insurance policy investigation.
+If the policy in question were a whole life or universal life policy, the interest would have paid interest which should show up on an income tax return.
+Your loved one’s accountant could be a big help in your life insurance policy investigation.

 Employers:

 You can contact your family member’s employer to see if a group life insurance policy is in force.
-Even if your relative was on a group plan when he retired, he might have taken the policy with him if it had a portable option.
+Even if your relative was on a group plan when he retired, he might have been able to take the policy with him if it had a portable option.
 It would only take the employer a matter of minutes to run a life insurance policy search on the company benefits database.

 Medical Information Bureau: